mvolkmann/mvolkmann.github.com/programming/sed-article.md

 For example, `sed -i -f my-script.sed my-input.txt`.
 This stores intermediate results in a temporary file and replaces the input file with this at the end of processing.

 It's a good idea to make a backup copy of files before modifying them in place so the changes can be reverted if they aren't what is expected.
+Another option is to run the command without `-i` first and examine the output sent to stdout before running the command with `-i`.

 ## Regular Expression Review